apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Pass Custom Parameters
-When activating debug point, besides "timeout" and "execute" mentioned above, we can also pass our own parameters.
+When activating debug point, besides "timeout" and "execute" mentioned above, we can also pass custom parameters.

 ### API